Convergence of clock processes in random environments and ageing in the p-spin SK model: Introduction and main results

+where $S_\nu$ is the L\'evy subordinator with L\'evy measure $\nu$ and zero drift.
+Convergence holds weakly on the space $D([0,\infty))$ equipped with the Skorokhod $J_1$-topology. \end{theorem}

-\begin{remark} The condition \eqv(careful.20) ensures that ``small'' terms in the sum do not contribute to the limit.
-It is almost a consequence of Assumption \eqv(dr.2) and the hypothesis on the limiting measure $\nu$.
-However, in the general context of triangular arrays, one can easily construct counterexamples if \eqv(careful.20) is not imposed. \end{remark}
+\begin{remark*} Condition (\ref{careful.20}) ensures that ``small'' terms in the sum do not contribute to the limit.
+It is almost a consequence of assumption (\ref{dr.2}) and the hypothesis on the limiting measure $\nu$.
+However, in the general context of triangular arrays, one can easily construct counterexamples if (\ref{careful.20}) is not imposed. \end{remark*}

-\begin{remark} We emphasize that the result holds in the (usual) $J_1$-topology, since this is crucial for applications to correlation functions.
-See \cite{Whi02} for an extensive discussion of topologies on \cadlag spaces. \end{remark}
+\begin{remark*} We emphasize that the result holds in the (usual) $J_1$-topology, since this is crucial for applications to correlation functions.
+See~\cite{Whi02} for an extensive discussion of topologies on \cadlag spaces. \end{remark*}

-The straightforward idea is to apply this theorem with $Z_{n,i}\equiv c_n^{-1}\l_n^{-1}(J_n(i))e_{n,i}$.
-This was done in \cite{G10a} (see Theorem 1.3.) and applied to the case of Bouchaud's trap models \cite{G10a} and in the random energy model \cite{G10b, G10c} where it allowed to extend all previously know results in a very elegant way.
+The straightforward idea is to apply this theorem with $Z_{n,i}\equiv c_n^{-1}{\lambda}_n^{-1}(J_n(i))e_{n,i}$.
+This was done in \cite{G10a} (see Theorem 1.3.) and applied to the case of Bouchaud's trap models \cite{G10a} and in the random energy model~\cite{G10b,G10c} where it allowed the author to extend all previously know results in a very elegant way.

 In models with strong local correlations, such as the $p$-spin SK model, one cannot, however, expect that with this choice the conditions of the theorem will be satisfied.
-In fact, one easily convinces oneself that contributions to the sum in \eqv(dr.5) cannot only come from singly widely separated points $i$, but that such contributing terms form clusters due to the correlations.
+In fact, one easily convinces oneself that contributions to the sum in (\ref{dr.5}) cannot only come from singly widely separated points $i$, but that such contributing terms form clusters due to the correlations.

 In this paper we show that a good way to proceed in such a situation is to use a suitable blocking.
-Introduce a new scale, $\th_n$, and use Theorem \thv(dr.1) with the random variables \be\Eq(dr.6) Z_{n,i}\equiv \sum_{j=\th_n i+1}^{(i+1)\th_n} c_n^{-1}\l_n^{-1}(J_n(i))e_{n,i}. \ee The purpose of this procedure is that if $J_n$ is rapidly mixing, we can hope to choose $\th_n\ll a_n$ such that the random variables $J_n(\th_n i), i\in \N$ are close to independent and distributed according to the invariant distribution $\pi_n$.
-But then, under the law $\PP_{\mu_n}$, also the random variables $Z_{n,i}$ are close to independent and uniformly distributed (although with a complicated distribution that is a random variable depending on the random environment).
-That should put us in a position to verify the conditions of Theorem \thv(dr.1).
+Introduce a new scale, $\th_n$, and use Theorem~\ref{dr.1} with the random variables

+The purpose of this procedure is that if $J_n$ is rapidly mixing, we can hope to choose $\th_n\ll a_n$ such that the random variables $J_n(\th_n i), i\in\N$ are close to independent and distributed according to the invariant distribution $\pi_n$.
+But then, under the law $\PP _{\mu_n}$, also the random variables $Z_{n,i}$ are close to independent and identically distributed (although with a complicated distribution, that is, a random variable depending on the random environment).
+That should put us in a position to verify the conditions of Theorem~\ref{dr.1}.

 Let us now look at this in more detail.